mucommander/mucommander/package/readme.txt

 -----------------------

 New features:
-- Support opening compressed files in the XZ file format.
+- Support compression and decompression of XZ archives.

 Improvements:
 - Mouse clicks on the headers of a file table (e.g., NAME, SIZE, DATE) are better detected.